Oxidative phosphorylation: NADH-coenzyme Q oxidoreductase (complex I)

 Complex I or NADH-Q oxidoreductase.
 The abbreviations are discussed in the text.
-In all diagrams of respiratory complexes in this article, the matrix is at the bottom, with the intermembrane space above.

 NADH-coenzyme Q oxidoreductase, also known as NADH dehydrogenase or complex I, is the first protein in the electron transport chain.
 Complex I is a giant enzyme with the mammalian complex I having 46 subunits and a molecular mass of about 1000 kDa.
 The structure is known in detail only from a bacterium; in most organisms the complex resembles a boot with a large "ball" poking out from the membrane into the mitochondrion.
 The genes that encode the individual proteins are contained in both the cell nucleus and the mitochondrial genome, as is the case for many enzymes present in the mitochondrion.

 The reaction that is catalyzed by this enzyme is the two electron oxidation of NADH by coenzyme Q10 or ubiquinone (represented as Q in the equation below), a lipid-soluble quinone that is found in the mitochondrion membrane: